TolikPylypchuk/SharpHook/SharpHook.Reactive/README.md

 # SharpHook.Reactive

 SharpHook is a library which provides a cross-platform global keyboard and mouse hook for .NET.
-It is a thin wrapper of [libuiohook](https://github.com/kwhat/libuiohook) and provides direct access to its features as well as a higher-level interfaces and classes to work with it.
+It is a thin wrapper of [libuiohook](https://github.com/kwhat/libuiohook) and provides direct access to its features as well as higher-level types to work with it.

 If you're using Rx.NET, you can use the SharpHook.Reactive package to integrate SharpHook with Rx.NET.